osmntahir/SmartTill-Microservices-Java-SpringBoot/readme.md

-# Java Toyota 32 Bit Project
+# Toyota 32 Bit Project

 ## Introduction

 The **Toyota 32 Bit Project** is a backend system designed using a microservice architecture.
 This system handles various services like user management, product listing, sales, and reporting.
 The project integrates **API Gateway** with **Keycloak** to manage authentication, authorization, and routing requests between the services.

 The architecture ensures that each service has its responsibility, promoting scalability and maintainability.
 All services are deployed using Docker containers, and the API Gateway acts as a central point of communication between them.

-### Technologies Used
+## Technologies Used

 - **JDK 17**
 - **Spring Boot**